Auxilus08/DSS_Railway_SIH/HOW_TO_RUN.md

 # 🚂 How to Run the Railway Traffic Management System

-This guide will help you run the complete Railway Traffic Management System with the advanced conflict detection engine.
+This guide will help you run the complete Railway Traffic Management System with advanced conflict detection and controller action APIs.

 ## 📋 Prerequisites